Ming-Flash-Omni: A Sparse, Unified Architecture for Multimodal Perception and Generation

 \subsection{Unified Speech Understanding and Generation}

-~\modelflash{} retains the same audio encoder as ~\model{}~\citep{ai2025ming}, with optimization efforts focused on improving contextual automatic speech recognition (ASR) performance by incorporating preceding textual context and hotword lists during training.
+\modelflash{} unifies speech understanding and generation within a single architecture.
 For generation, we replace discrete speech tokens with continuous acoustic latents, avoiding quantization loss and improving fidelity.
 Specifically, we utilize a fixed, pre-trained audio head based on Qwen2.5 (0.5B parameters), which takes LLM-generated text tokens and downsampled VAE latents as input and autoregressively predicts the conditioning signals for the flow-matching head—following the paradigm of~\cite{jia2025ditar}.

-It is worth noting that the continuous features used for our generation tasks are derived from our unified continuous speech tokenizer, which is based on a VAE-GAN architecture, with the overall training objective comprising two main components: a generator loss and a discriminator loss.
-The generator loss consists of (i) a multi-scale mel-spectrogram reconstruction loss, (ii) an adversarial loss, (iii) a feature matching loss, and (iv) a KL divergence regularization term.
-The discriminator, in turn, is trained primarily with the adversarial loss.
-For more implementation details, please refer to ~\cite{MingUniAudio2025}.
+Beyond zero-shot voice cloning, \modelflash{} enables joint, single-channel generation of speech, sound effects, and music, alongside fine-grained control over vocal attributes.
+This capability is underpinned by a novel variational autoencoder VAE-based audio tokenizer.
+To address two key challenges, cumulative error in autoregressive (AR) modeling caused by the inherently long sequence lengths of raw audio, and the mismatch in sampling rates between high-fidelity music (typically 44.1 kHz) and speech, we introduce a low-frame-rate tokenizer operating at 12.5 Hz.
+This design substantially compresses the token sequence length, thereby mitigating error propagation during AR generation.
+Moreover, we unify all training data to a consistent 44.1 kHz sampling rate and integrate a built-in super-resolution module, ensuring seamless compatibility with inputs originally sampled at lower rates.